eurostat/eurostat-map.js/docs/reference.md

 .insets("default");
 ```

-To specify more precisely the map insets to show, their geographical extent, scale, position, etc., specify the list of map templates such as:
+To specify more precisely which insets to show, their geographical extent, scale, position, etc., specify the list of insets such as:

 ```javascript
 eurostatmap